Kenil-2005/EliteTech-intern/README.md

 ## Conclusion

 This internship at EliteTech has been an excellent opportunity to apply my skills in data science, machine learning, and optimization.
 It allowed me to work on real-world business problems, develop end-to-end solutions, and deploy them in production environments.
 The insights gained from each task have significantly contributed to my growth as a data scientist, and I look forward to leveraging these skills in future projects.

----

-Feel free to reach out for any further questions or clarifications.

-**Contact Information**:
-VEMURU VINAY
-www.linkedin.com/in/vemuru-vinay-569655277
-vemuruvinayreddy@gmail.com